 Revenue management is the science behind offering the right product at the right price to the right customer at the right time.
 By finding ways to evaluate a customer’s willingness to pay, revenue management scientists have developed algorithms to adjust a product’s price based on its demand.
 Originally created by PROS to optimize airline ticket pricing, revenue management systems can now apply to every industry.

-When it comes to revenue management pricing, there are many dynamic factors at play.
+When it comes to revenue management pricing solutions, there are many dynamic factors at play.
 However, there are four major variables that consistently influence revenue management: price, inventory, marketing, and channels.
 Think of each factor as a wedge of a pie chart with constantly changing barriers.
 The level of influence for each factor varies constantly depending on the scenario.

 The most obvious factor in revenue management is the price.
 Identifying the amount a customer is willing to pay for a product is the first step in selling it.
 By following market conditions, customer demand, competitor prices and a plethora of other factors to determine the right price, investing in data-driven pricing optimization can be very profitable.